AlinaSec/EurUsd-x/README.md

 # EurUsd-x
-PYthon script that check for euro and usd rate every 10 seconds
+Python script that check for euro and usd rate every 10 seconds.
+Required:
+--Python 2.7 or upper
+--Requests module